amirmasoudabdol/SAM/docs/introduction.rst

 ---------------------------

 The *process* of producing a scientific research/study is often a cumbersome and complicated process.
-Despite all different ways of doing research, a typical scientific study starts by formulating a hypothesis as the :ref:`design-researcher` jots down his ideas on how one process explains a certain phenomenon or how thinks a complicated system works.
-To test his hypothesis, he/she *prepare an experiment* in which he/she describes the underlying parameters, compromises or criteria of the study.
+Despite all different ways of conducting a research, a typical scientific study starts by formulating a hypothesis when the `Researcher <design.rst#design-researcher>`__ jots down his ideas about how a certain process explains a certain phenomenon or how he/she thinks a complicated system works.
+To test his hypothesis, he/she *prepare an experiment* which envelops the underlying parameters, compromises or criteria of his/her theory.

-After the :ref:`design-experiment-setup` is finalized, the :ref:`design-experiment` is being conducted in which the researcher collects a set of datasets summarizing measurements, censors data, images, etc. that are required to test his/her hypothesis.
-The next step is a mixture of processing the data, analyzing the data and coming up with a conclusion regarding the initial hypothesis regardless of agreeing or disagreeing with the *initial hypothesis*, i.e., *pre-registered hypothesis*.
+After the `Experiment Setup <design.rst#design-experiment-setup>`__ is finalized, an `Experiment <design.rst#design-experiment>`__ is being conducted by which the researcher collects certain type and amount of data in order to test his/her hypothesis., e.g., censors data, images, etc.

+The next step is a mixture of processing the data, analyzing the data and finally coming up with a conclusion regarding the initial hypothesis -- regardless of agreeing or disagreeing with the *initial hypothesis*, i.e., *pre-registered hypothesis*.

-If the result is satisfactory and informative, *despite the correctness of the initial hypothesis*, the researcher selects a :ref:`design-journal` and submit his research in the form of a :ref:`Paper design-submission` to be reviewed by journal’s criteria.
+If results are informative — despite the correctness of the initial hypothesis — the researcher selects a `Journal <design.rst#design-journal>`__ and submit the outcome in the form of a `Manuscript <design.rst#design-submission>`__ to be reviewed according to the journal’s criteria.
 Finally, the Journal will decide if the submitted result worth publishing or not.

 .. _intro-meta-analysis:

 Meta-analysis
 ~~~~~~~~~~~~~

-As it has been shown and discussed [cite, cite], this process is often
-long and prune to many errors in every different stage.
-Its natural
+As it has been shown and discussed [cite, cite], the aforementioned process is often long and prune to errors in every different stage.
+Natural
-complexity as well as large numbers of degrees of freedom in the hand of
-Researchers and Journals will affect the quality of research and
-publications.
-Researchers — intentionally or unintentionally — may make
-mistakes and Journals may select a particular set of publications based
-on wrong or outdated criteria and, as a result, they might introduce
+complexity of conducting the research as well as large numbers of degrees of freedom at the hand of Researchers and Journals will affect the quality of research and publications.
+Researchers — intentionally or unintentionally — may make mistakes and journals may select a particular set of publications based on wrong or outdated criteria.
+As a result, various biases may accumulate
-various biases into their publications pool.
+into the publications pool and affect our understanding of a certain topic [cite, cite, cite].

 Studying this complicated interaction between a *Researcher*, his/her
 *Research*, the *Journal*, i.e. publishing medium, and finally the
-outcome, *Knowledge*, is proven to be a challenging task [cite].
+outcome, *Knowledge*, is proven to be a challenging task [Marjan, Robbie, Jelte, cite, cite, cite].
 In
 recent years, the field of meta-analysis has grown in popularity to try
 to evaluate and aggregate our collective knowledge of certain
 hypotheses.
 As a result, we have discovered the effect of researchers’